 By Stitcher, aka Paula

 The third part of this website is StitcherMade, my little retail outlet of things I have made.
 I’m a “one of a kind” artist, so you will seldom see identical items listed.
-Once in awhile, I might offer the same item in a different colorway.
-Truly, I think there will be something for everyone.
-I will also explain in StitcherMade how I price my items.
-Demystifying the process hopefully will clarify for you I am not drawing a price from a jar!
+Listings happen as I complete things.
+StitcherMade currently is under construction as I put together a glitch-free process to protect your personal information when you make purchases.

 There is a way you can be sure to not miss new posts on Sewing with Stitcher.
-Sign-up below and receive notice in your email.
-If you would prefer a weekly newsletter where I recap the posts of the week, sign up for newsletter only and it will hit your email box on Sunday.
+Sign-up below and receive notice in your email each time I post or blog.
+If you would prefer a monthly newsletter where I recap the posts of the month or chat about something I have on my mind, sign up for newsletter only and it will hit your email at the end of each month.